JeremieSiller/ft_realloc/README.md

 One of the most annoying things of the 42-core-curriculum was handling reallocation properly, because realloc is forbidden in almost every c-project.
 Because of that I've written a small library that mirrors the purpose of realloc.
 It does not follow the STD and is not a real implementation of realloc.
-It's purpose is more to simply handle reallocation more easily, norme compilant and only using free and malloc.
+It's purpose is more to simply handle reallocation more easily, following the norme and only using free and malloc.

 # usage